 Head Here For Old World Charm And Spectacular Beaches

-For my birthday earlier this year, I planned a week-long trip to Portugal, which included a few days taking part in our 2019 Live and Invest in Portugal Conference…
+For my birthday a couple of years back, I planned a week-long trip to Portugal, which included a few days taking part in our 2019 Live and Invest in Portugal Conference…

 Before getting to work there, though, Harry and I spent a few days in a chic hotel in Lisbon, touring, sightseeing, and eating our way through the cosmopolitan city.